Genesis3800/The-Solidity-Sagas/cl25s675703csrznvgh80dze8.md

 I have worked with different coding languages in the past, and I feel diving right in is the best way to do it.
 As such, I will guide you through learning the language as I wish I had done when I started.

-I am by now means an expert, but I will try my best to be clear and thorugh in the concepts I write about, and I hope we can both learn something via this blog.
+I am by now means an expert, but I will try my best to be clear and thorough in the concepts I write about, and I hope we can both learn something via this blog.

+*This blog is targeted toward people who have previous experience with programming but are just starting out with solidity.*

 I don't know if this blog pans out or not, but we can only ever try.

 Thank you for reading, and welcome to what will hopefully be a long-term, well-written blog that provides value to its readers.